Facebook Twitter

 Items for Prayer

-• Continue to pray for the various translation projects, asking the Lord to help editors faithfully and creatively contextualise the material.
+• Continue to pray for the various translation projects, asking the Lord to help editors contextualise the material.
+Pray that we'll manage to clear the backlog of Russian and Spanish resources awaiting upload.